 UNLV HOPE Scholars Program (For Housing Insecure Students)

-The UNLV HOPE Scholars Program is designed to help secure housing and academic/financial support for local unaccompanied homeless youth who are graduating high school and planning to attend UNLV.
+The UNLV HOPE Scholars Program is designed to help secure housing, academic, material, and financial support for students experiencing homelessness.

 HOPE Resources support students experiencing food and housing insecurity and foster alumni, connecting them to on- and off-campus resources.